aclark4life/blog-2017/2008/06/02/placeful-theming/index.rst

 .. post:: 2008/06/02

+For some themed location /foo/bar, you want "bar" and everything below it to look different than "foo".

 I had to do a bit of placeful theming lately and I thought I would share the techniques I used (thanks davisagli, jonbaldievieso, vedawms).
 Let's say you have a Plone 3 site, and for some location /foo/bar/baz, you want 'baz' and everything below it to look different.
 I made this change through the web because I was in a hurry, but the same can be done in filesystem code.

 The steps are: